 In the traditional campaign, the user remains in the campaign for as long as it is run and is shown the same ad or ads over and over and over again.
 In the case of an evergreen campaign, we show them different ads at different stages once they enter, and we stop wasting our money on them once they fail to convert.

 For an evergreen Facebook ad campaign to work, the trigger needs to satisfy a couple of primary requirements…

 First, it should allow us to date stamp the action so that we can then progressively show ads based on when that action was taken.
 The easiest way to do this is with a Website Custom Audience.

-I know that the most conventional way to target customers is by using an Email Custom Audience.
+I know that the most conventional way to target customers is by using an A customer list custom audience is created by uploading a customer list that Facebook matches with users so you can target them with ads..
 But this audience is imperfect for two primary reasons: 1) Email addresses only match up about 50% of the time to a Facebook user, and 2) Without some very creative automation and tagging, we won’t be able to dynamically serve ads based on when the action was taken.